DeeLabCo/doc-classifier-aws/README.md

     * {"data": { "file_name": "<file_name>" }}
 * After you request the signed url, you can upload the file with the following request
 * PUT: <signed_url>
-  * File with the same name of the signed url
+  * File with the name of the signed url

 # TODO